2.63 FAQ-616 What are the different methods to calculate average value in Origin?

 For details, see The Statistics on Columns Dialog Box.

-The Average Value Across Rows
+The Average Value of a Row

 For details, see The Statistics on Rows Dialog Box.